hllhll/pyekonlib/README.md

 # Known issues
-- Device emulation is only slightly implemented - NOT WORKING
-- While development I've stumbled situations where device stops responding, please take note if this happens
-  - Try to power-cycle the device, if not, hard-reset (button or `POST ?comand=restore` )  and pair with regular app to see that it's working
 - In Forward mode, using the Ekon/TC app, You may change settings of the HVAC, and it will ignore you \
   This is due to the script pulling the device, and updating ekon's server before ekon server's sends out the message to the device (or the `proxy` which is this lib).
 Increasing `SEND_HEARTBEAT_INTERVAL = 10` in the `ServerController` might help with thad
+- ~~While development I've stumbled situations where device stops responding, please take note if this happens~~
+  - Try to power-cycle the device, if not, hard-reset (button or `POST ?comand=restore` )  and pair with regular app to see that it's working
+  - **Havn't encountered in a while, this is probobly no longer an issue.**
+- Should't matter to most of you: Device emulation (I.E. Simulating a device) is only slightly implemented - NOT WORKING

 # Code structure
 I've stuck to most of the code being async and roughly async-framework agnostic